 IT Support Technicians must be able to quickly identify problems and develop solutions to resolve them.
 They should be able to work under pressure and be able to think creatively to find solutions to complex problems.
 If you enjoy helping your family resolve technology related tasks, this may be something that comes naturally to you.

-Job Outlook for IT Support Technicians in the UK
+IT Support Technicians jobs in the UK

-Certifications for IT Support Technicians
+Qualifications for IT Support Technicians

 The Computing Technology Industry Association (CompTIA) offers a range of certifications that are perfect for IT Support Technicians and IT professionals.
 These certifications demonstrate your vendor-neutral knowledge and skills in various areas of IT support, including hardware, software, networking, and security.
-Here are some of the most popular CompTIA certifications for IT Support Technicians:
+Here are some of the most popular CompTIA courses for IT Support Technicians:

 1. CompTIA A+ Certification